genevalab/spectrum2stats/README.md

 This package implements methods developed by a number of authors whose work should be cited when using spectrum2stats.
 See the help pages of individual functions for appropriate citations.

 The citation and  DOI number for spectrum2stats  is:
-  * Geneva, AJ and SB Kingan (2015): spectrum2stats: An R package for population genetic analysis of site frequency spectra. figshare. _doi coming soon_
+  * Geneva, AJ and SB Kingan (2015): spectrum2stats v0.0.1: An R package for population genetic analysis of site frequency spectra. http://doi.org/10.5281/zenodo.16688